-You can apply for a PhD grant if you have a Master's degree or equivalent qualifications as well as confirmation from an institution covered by this instrument, stating that it will be willing to host your project if you are awarded a grant.
-Each institution may issue a maximum of three letters of confirmation to applicants applying for this instrument.
-The institution's acceptance to host a project is given by signing the budget confirmation, which should be attached to the application as an appendix (see section 4.3.8).
+You may apply for a PhD grant if you have a Master's degree as well as confirmation from an institution covered by this instrument stating that it will be willing to host your project, if you are awarded a grant.
+Each institution may issue a maximum of 3 letters of confirmation to applicants applying for this instrument.
+The institution's acceptance to host a project is given by signing the budget confirmation, which should be attached to the application as an appendix (see Section 4.3.8).
 It is up to the individual institution to decide which three candidates it wishes to give its consent to hosting.

 If the hosting institution does not award PhD degrees independently, you must be enrolled at a Danish institution with an accredited PhD programme and be affiliated to such a PhD programme at the institution in question.
-Grants are awarded on the condition that you become enrolled in a PhD programme, and that a collaboration agreement is drawn up between you as applicant, the hosting institution and the degree-awarding institution.
-The application must include a signed letter of intent for collaboration between the three parties.

-Your main PhD supervisor must be a recognised researcher employed at the degree-awarding institution at which you will be enrolled.
+Grants are awarded on the condition you become enrolled in a PhD programme, and that a collaboration agreement is drawn up between you as applicant, the hosting institution and the degree-awarding institution.
+The collaboration agreement should not be included in the application but submitted if a grant is awarded for the information of DFF.
+Your principal PhD supervisor must be a recognised researcher employed at the degree-awarding institution at which you will be enrolled.
 Only the hosting institution can function as grant administrator - also when the PhD course will take place at a university or another accredited degree-awarding institution.
+Prior to submitting the application, applicants must have facilitated a contact between the degree-awarding institution and the institution hosting the project.

 You can apply for a salary level corresponding to the collective agreement for PhDs employed by Danish state institutions.
 In addition to the regular vacation allowance, a supplementary allowance calculated as 2.5 % of your salary may be earmarked for paid extra days off.
 It is not possible to apply for funding to cover any form of merit pay ("kvalifikationstillæg").
-If relevant, you may apply for salary expenses for a secondary supervisor, but as a general rule, you cannot apply for funding to cover technical/administrative salaries, as you will be expected to carry out your PhD project on your own accord.
-If you find the hiring of a technical/administrative assistant essential for carrying out the project, you must argue for this.
-You can apply for bench fee (see section section 4.3.7.8).
+If relevant, you may apply for salary expenses for a secondary supervisor, but as a general rule you cannot apply for funding to cover technical/administrative salaries, as you will be expected to carry out your PhD project on your own accord.
+If you find hiring of a technical/administrative assistant crucial for carrying out the project, you must provide arguments for this.
+You can apply for bench fee (see Section 4.3.7.8.2).

-The project description must not exceed 5 A4 pages (including figures, tables, etc.).
-The 5 A4 pages must not exceed 15,000 characters including spaces, figure captions, formulas, etc. (see also section 4.3.3).
-References/ bibliography must be uploaded as a separate appendix.
-Please note that the overview of appendices (section 4.3.1) offers a complete list of the appendices that must be attached.
-The application must be written in Danish or English.
+The project description must not exceed 5 A4 pages including figures, tables, etc., and excluding references/bibliography (see also Section 4.3.3).
+Please note that the appendices overview (Section 4.3) states which appendices must be attached, and which appendices may be attached.
+The application can be written in Danish or English.